code4yonglei/deep-learning-intro/episodes/5-transfer-learning.Rmd

 ```
 By setting `include_top` to `False` we exclude the fully connected layer at the
 top of the network.
 This layer was used to predict the Imagenet classes,
-but will be of no use for our dollarstreet dataset.
+but will be of no use for our Dollar Street dataset.

 We add `pooling='max'` so that max pooling is applied to the output of the DenseNet121 network.